Pure Data: Language features

 Like Max, Pd is a dataflow programming language.
 As with most DSP software, there are two primary rates at which data is passed: sample (audio) rate, usually at 44,100 samples per second, and control rate, at 1 block per 64 samples.
 Control messages and audio signals generally flow from the top of the screen to the bottom between "objects" connected via inlets and outlets.

 Pd supports four basic types of text entities: messages, objects, atoms, and comments.
 Atoms are the most basic unit of data in Pd, and they consist of either a float, a symbol, or a pointer to a data structure (in Pd, all numbers are stored as 32-bit floats).
 Messages are composed of one or more atoms and provide instructions to objects.
 A special type of message with null content called a bang is used to initiate events and push data into flow, much like pushing a button.

-Pd's native objects range from the basic mathematical, logical, and bitwise operators found in every programming language to general and specialized audio-rate DSP functions (designated by a tilde (~) symbol), such as wavetable oscillators, the Fast Fourier transform (fft~), and a range of standard filters.
+Pd's native objects range from the basic mathematical, logical, and bitwise operators, found in many programming languages, to general and specialized audio-rate DSP functions (designated by a tilde (~) symbol), such as wavetable oscillators, the Fast Fourier transform (fft~), and a range of standard filters.
 Data can be loaded from file, read in from an audio board, MIDI, via Open Sound Control (OSC) through a FireWire, USB, or network connection, or generated on the fly, and stored in tables, which can then be read back and used as audio signals or control data.